Tesco's Clubcard is one of the most generous loyalty schemes around, if used the right way.

 You can get the biggest boost to your points' value by exchanging vouchers for Clubcard Boost Partner* tokens (these were previously known as Tesco Rewards).
 They can be spent on days out, restaurants, train tickets and more.
 It varies, but in some cases you can redeem your points for up to four times their normal value (ie, 500 points gets you £20 in vouchers).

 How do I exchange under Clubcard Boost Partners?

-You can exchange vouchers into Boost tokens online on Tesco's website.
+You can exchange vouchers for Boost tokens online on Tesco's website.

 Am I really getting three or four times the value?

 The pricing for Boost with Clubcard Partners is based on Tesco's list price.
 Always check you're really getting three or four times the value before committing.
 So before exchanging £20 for something with a £60 RRP, check the price elsewhere in case it's cheaper and you're better off using the Clubcard voucher for something else.